mieweb/docs/content/functions/system-administration/interfaces/device-interface-ndd-easyone-connect-vbase.md

    * ![](../device-interface-ndd-easyone-connect-vbase.assets/7be4f7f2ea7ce5c5ea7f812ff5877cc9.png)
-   * After registering a chart with that name, you should be able to upload the calibration.
+   * After registering a chart with that name, you should be able to upload the calibration to a document type called PFT Calibration Tests (PFT_CAL).